bbrfc-celtic/website-dev/README.md

 -   Full width slideshow with pictures of the different sections of the club.
 The pictures are shuffled on every refresh so people cannot complain a certain picture is always there.
--   Facebook Page plugin AND
+-   Facebook Page plugin
--   Gallery with randomly chosen pictures from the Facebook page.
+-   Gallery with 20 randomly chosen pictures from the Facebook page.
 Updated every day.
--   Calendar showing ALL individual calendars AND facebook events from the Facebook page.
-These events are only updated at a certain time every day, so updates do not occur instantaneously.
+-   Calendar showing ALL individual calendars from Teamer/Teamingly/<any-sports-team-management-tool> AND facebook events from the Facebook page.
+The Facebook events are only updated at a certain time every day, so updates do not occur instantaneously.
 -   Sponsors images with links.
 Good visibility is important.
 -   Footer with all social buttons and contact info.
 Very easy to send a quick email or check our address.